swapnil-kotwal-sp/basic-demo/README.md

+# basic-demo

-# basic-demo of using `io.freefair.aspectj.post-compile-weaving` gradle plugin for log tracing of methods in each class
+Used `io.freefair.aspectj.post-compile-weaving` gradle plugin for log tracing of methods in each class with customised 'TracingAspect` class